 print('F1 Score: %.3f' % f1_score(y_test, y_pred))

-- Precision score is used to measure the model performance on measuring the count of true positives in correct manner out of all positive predictions made.
+- A precision score is used to measure the model performance in measuring the count of true positives in the correct manner out of all positive predictions made.

 - Precision-Recall score is a useful measure of success of prediction when the classes are very imbalanced.